achintyaakumar/cs326-final-het/ideas.md

 - **A country option** where you can view all the above features for a country
 # Important Components:
-**A search bar** where you can search the names of media houses or companies
+**A search bar** where you can search the names of media houses or companies **Login functionality** where users can sign in and have their own personalized dashboard **Watchlists** where users can add entities of interest to be displayed on their webpage